composer/composer/doc/00-intro.md

 #### Locally

 To actually get Composer, we need to do two things.
-The first one is installing Composer (again, this mean downloading it into your project):
+The first one is installing Composer (again, this means downloading it into your project):

     $ curl -s https://getcomposer.org/installer | php